 Anyway, that was really a beautiful journey full of wonders, love and memorable experiences.
 Those are the reasons why I decided to re-purpose this site after purchasing it recently.
 I knew that this is one thing that I wanted to do; to share my knowledge and experiences about amateur radio to the whole site.
 Maybe those who don’t feel the power of these radios may do so through the internet.

 The site was owned by a one Darrell and the website address used to be his call sign.
-There was a lot of information previously posted on the site, but it was a bit disjointed and had difficulties retrieving it.
+There was a lot of information previously posted on the site, but it was a bit disjointed and had difficulties retrieving it, kind of just like when I was having difficulties losing some weight, but then I came across this diet that helped me shed away fat fast.
 However, I tried my best and recovered some content that I found useful and may be of importance to someone.
 I will be working on bettering the site and providing insightful information about ham devices in the future.
 The information that I was able to retrieve can be accessed by clicking through different posts as they appear on this page below.

 We provide information about different radio devices, their service manual and their circuit diagrams in detail.

 Also consists of a few device posts.
 These posts include a few radio devices such as Millimeter Wave, Linear Amplifier and some other radio devices.
 These posts contain information about numerous old radio devices, their working and their installation manuals in detail.

 Some of the useful PDFs that were commonly downloaded from this site are:

 - The Kenwood TS-2000X Service Manual